NoFoolLikeOne/EDMC-Screenshot/README.md

 * the directory where the screenshots are stored in game
 * the directory where you want the converted screenshots to go
 * Choose whether to delete the original file
+* Group files by system directory
+* Hide the user interface
+* Choose a file mask
+* Instruct the timer to use High Res Screenshots (not recommended)
+* Enable Debugging (not recommended)

 # To Do
 * Add defensive code in case the directories do not exist or are otherwise invalid
 * Add option to have a high and low res version when the game saves hi resolution
-* Add an options to save a small version for easier up load 800x600 or the like
+* Add an options to save thumbnails
+* Option to add planetery coordinates to the file name
+* Configure additional crops

 # Elite Dangerous Screenshot event format